Zitina Aokuso: Australian state leagues

 In 2016 and 2017, Aokuso played for the BA Centre of Excellence in the South East Australian Basketball League.

 Aokuso played for the Logan Thunder of the Queensland Basketball League in the 2018 season.
 She then joined the Geelong Supercats of the NBL1 for the inaugural 2019 season.

 Aokuso joined the Melbourne Tigers of the NBL1 South for the 2021 season.
 She then played for the Ballarat Miners in the 2022 NBL1 South season.

 For the 2023 NBL1 South season, Aokuso joined the Mount Gambier Pioneers.
 She missed the first half of the season due to injury.
 She returned to the Pioneers for the 2024 season.

 Aokuso joined the Willetton Tigers of the NBL1 West for the 2025 season.
 On 25 April 2025, she recorded a triple-double with 20 points, 12 rebounds and 13 assists in a 94–56 win over the Kalamunda Eastern Suns.
 On 31 May, she recorded another triple-double with 14 points, 19 rebounds and 10 assists in 104–73 loss to the Cockburn Cougars.
 On 14 June, she recorded another triple-double with 27 points, 20 rebounds and 14 assists in a 92–84 overtime win over the East Perth Eagles.
 On 20 June, she scored 45 points in a 92–88 win over the Lakeside Lightning.
 She was named to the All-NBL1 West First Team.

+Aokuso joined the Melbourne Tigers for the 2026 NBL1 South season, returning to the team for a second stint.
+She parted ways with the Tigers mid season.

 National team career

 Aokuso made her international debut for the Gems at the 2016 FIBA Under-18 Oceania Championship in Suva, Fiji.
 Australia would take home the gold and Aokuso herself was named most valuable player of the gold medal game.
 Aokuso would then go on to represent the Gems at the 2017 Under-19 World Cup in Italy the following year, where they finished in sixth place overall.

 In April 2019, Aokuso was named to her first ever Opals squad and attended her first team camp on the Gold Coast.
 Aokuso was then named to the Opals selection camp in Phoenix, Arizona ahead of the 2019 FIBA Asia Cup.

 In May 2025, Aokuso was named in the Opals squad for the 2025 FIBA Women's Asia Cup in China.
 She helped the Opals win gold.

+In July 2026, Aokuso was named in the final Opals squad for the 2026 FIBA Women's Basketball World Cup.